Mexico center backs of the future must become center backs of the present | Goal.com

 Were Salcedo and Araujo a dominant pair, it wouldn't be much of a debate.
 But in addition to being some of the only center backs available to Martino, they've also struggled.

 It's a struggle that has been a bit of a mystery.
 Salcedo didn't look at all out of his depth at the 2018 World Cup, standing out as Mexico's best defender all tournament, even in the knockout game against Brazil.
-Even as he wavered between taking an absence from international play.
+Even as he wavered between taking an absence from international play after the tournament, it was clear Salcedo was needed for Mexico going forward as a potential foundation of the defense for years to come.

+Yet, lately things haven't been going as well, and members of the press have started to take aim at Salcedo as one of the sources of Mexico's woes.

 "With respect to the criticism, what can I say?
 I take it on, but I don’t pay much attention to things that people are talking bout outside," Salcedo said at a news conference that ironically made more headlines for a comment he made about the Mexican press being out for blood and focusing more on players' personal lives than play on the field.
 "I think if you analyze the game well, there are a lot more positive things than negative ones.
 Ultimately, the score is there."